 The Grand Chamber agrees with the opinion of this Legal Board of Appeal: it stresses that the spirit of theA21 (3) (c) EPC was to entrust to the legal chamber only purely legal issues.

 Therefore, and in the face of this legal vacuum, the Grand Chamber indicates that a technical chamber must be competent for the problems of reimbursement of the search fee referred to in R64 (2) EPC.

-Chapter 90.
-G1 / 12 - Correction of the name of the applicant
+G1 / 12 - Correction of the applicant's name

 decision G1 / 12 was released on April 30, 2014.

 In that case, a board of appeal wondered whether it was possible to correct the applicant's name (according to the R101 (2) EPC or according to the R139 EPC) if the true intention was to file on behalf of the person who should have filed the appeal.